YihsunEthanCheng/CarND-Traffic-Sign-Classifier-Project/README.md

 * **Lighting equalization**

-  * RGB to HLS scolor space conversion
+  * RGB to HLS color space conversion.
-  * L-Channel equalization
+  * Histogram equalization on L-Channel.
   * HLS to RGB conversion

-* **Intensity noramalization**
+* **Intensity normalization**
-  * Mean and standard deviation of the training set are computed and stored as the parameters.
+  * Mean and standard deviation of the training set are computed and stored as parameters to normalize validation and testing sets.
+The normalization could be performed within a pool of data.
+But here I am assuming once the training is done, the module is queried one image a time and the parameters from training set will be our best prior information.
-  * All processed training/testing/validation images are normalized to be Normal distribution w.r.t. the training set.
   * This step normalizes all image to be ready for neural net training.

 * **Results**
-  * As shown below, the dark images are now *normalized* to look simiar to one another.
+  * As shown below, the dark images are now *normalized* to look similar to one another in lighting.

 | After Size Normalization | After Lighting equalization |
 | :-------------------:|:-----------------:|